kutuzov13/generation_password/README.md

  - Name your passwords.

  - All passwords will be neatly saved to a .txt file after creation.

+ - It is possible to add new passwords.

 ### Install

-Clone a repository from GitHub
+Clone a repository from GitHub.
 ```bash
 git clone https://github.com/kutuzov13/generation_password.git
 ```

-Go to directory
+Go to directory.
 ```bash
 cd generation_password
 ```

 ### Run
-Run Script
+Run Script.
 ```bash
 python generation_password.py
 ```

+You will be presented with several options for generating passwords.

+Answer the questions "Yes" or "No".